 Sipadan is Malaysia’s only oceanic island.
 Just off the beach, a spectacular coral wall drops 600 meters down to the sea floor.
 Explore the rich diversity of multi-coloured soft and hard corals and experience swimming among manta rays, huge parrotfish, barracudas, a variety of sharks including hammerheads and a host of other brightly coloured tropical fish.
 Sipadan was made famous the world over by renowned explorer Jacques Cousteau.

 For a close encounter with Green and Hawksbill turtles, head for the Turtle Islands Park.
 One of the best places to spot whale sharks, the planet’s largest fish, is Lankayan island, located in the northeastern corner of Sabah, in the Sulu Sea.
 Sightings of the whale shark are very regular during the months of April and May.
 Mantanani island, just north of Kota Kinabalu also offers excellent snorkel and diving opportunities.
-Look up the Sutera Mantanani Resort.
+Check out the Sutera Mantanani Resort.

-The serious nature lover will be awed by the vast array of plant- and animal life in the Danum Valley.
-All of Sabah’s mammals and most of its birds (including eight species of hornbills) can be found here.
 For the adventurous, head for the Maliau Basin, a large area completely surrounded by a high limestone escarpment (rather like a caldera).
 When this area was first explored in the 1990’s, it was termed the ‘Lost World’ as the impenetrable rainforest made it virtually impossible for humans to inhabit this area.
 As a consequence, many new plant and animal species have been found here.
 A conservation and management programme has been started, aided by both local and foreign scientists.
 The basin is also famous for its magnificent seven-tier Maliau Falls.

 Read more about Malaysia on Velvet Escape: